Resources

 The guide contains information on the official regulations governing the elections, based on publications produced by the Electoral Commission, along with some tips and pointers drawn from the previous experience of TUSC election campaigners.

-The Trade Unionist and Socialist Coalition (TUSC) directory of the elections taking place in May 2024 has now been published, available as a PDF at https://www.tusc.org.uk/wp-content/uploads/2023/08/2024-Elections-Directory.pdf
+The Trade Unionist and Socialist Coalition (TUSC) directory of the elections taking place in May 2025 has now been published and is available as a PDF at https://www.tusc.org.uk/wp-content/uploads/2024/09/Elections-2025-directory.pdf.

-The directory, an annual production referenced once as a resource by the House of Commons Library, provides a breakdown of the councils with statutory elections scheduled for the year ahead, the number of councillors up for election, and the current political control in each council listed – a tool for forward planning in the battle to get a socialist, anti-austerity alternative onto the ballot paper next May.
+The directory, an annual production by TUSC referenced once as a resource by the House of Commons Library, provides a breakdown of the councils with statutory elections scheduled for the year ahead, the number of councillors up for election, and the current political control in each council listed – a tool for forward planning in the battle to get a socialist, anti-austerity alternative onto the ballot paper next May in the first big electoral test of the Starmer Labour government and its ‘tough choices’ Austerity 2.0 agenda.

 Essential reading from TUSC: The Preparing a No Cuts People’s Budget briefing